ibm-cloud-docs/vpc/vsi_is_ssh_keys_about.md

 You can generate new RSA key pairs using the UI.
 Pre-existing RSA and Ed25519 SSH keys can be uploaded.
 Ed25519 can be used only if the operating system supports this key type.
 Ed25519 can't be used with Windows or VMware images.
 {: note}

-You can create an RSA SSH key from the UI, but Ed25519 SSH keys must be imported.
+You can generate new RSA key pairs using the UI.
+Pre-existing RSA and Ed25519 SSH keys can be uploaded.

 ## SSH key types: RSA and Ed25519 in the CLI
 {: #ssh-key-types-cli}